dockstore/dockstore-documentation/docs/advanced-topics/snapshot-and-doi.rst

 What are the requirements to snapshot?
 ---------------------------------------
-    - The workflow version must have non-empty files.
+    - The workflow version must have *non-empty files*.

-    - For workflows hosted on an external source control repository, only versions associated with releases or ‘tags’ can be snapshotted.
+    - For workflows hosted on an external source control repository, *only versions associated with releases or ‘tags’ can be snapshotted*.
 For example, users cannot snapshot a version associated with a Github branch, but can do so for a Github tag.

-    - Each version of a workflow hosted on Dockstore.org can be snapshotted (must have non-emtpy files).
+    - Each version of a workflow *hosted on Dockstore.org* can be snapshotted (must have non-emtpy files).

-    - We recommend following the :doc:`best-practices <./best-practices/best-practices-intro>`
+    - Before taking a snapshot, we recommend adding a description and metadata to improve searchability and usability of your workflow

-      before creating a snapshot
+        - test

 What is included in a snapshot?
 -------------------------------